 - Reduced by 12 months if 13 or more units of transfer credit is accepted

 Time to degree may be extended by submitting an Extension of Time to Degree Request.
-Forms are available on the Registrar’s Form Index webpage.
+Forms are available on the Forms webpage.

 Students must be enrolled continuously, either for credit or through Doctoral Study (499), until the degree is earned.
 For students who must still complete unit requirements, enrollment in Doctoral Research (495), Tutorial Reading (497), or Independent Study (498) is advised.
 Grades for Dissertation Research are not required until the oral defense is passed and the dissertation is submitted.
 No grades are issued for Doctoral Study.

 Students who do not maintain a continuous student status with the University may be required to reinstate, or to reapply to the program if more than five years has passed since the last term of enrollment.
 Time to degree is adjusted whenever a student is readmitted.
 Please refer to the Student Status page for reinstatement procedures.